- JavaScript 99.6%

 /checkcategory |

-Shows bot permissions status for categorys | /checkcategory category:<category> |
+Shows bot permissions for a category | /checkcategory category:<category> |

 Admin Panel Buttons